aar9nk/final-project-JWD4/task-7/README.md

 ## Description

-For this task, we'll write the code to update a task's status to "DONE" once a "Mark As Done" button on the task is clicked.
+For this task, we'll write the code to update a task's status to "Done" once a "Done" button on the task is clicked.

-Note, for this task, we are _not_ using the "Update Task" form.
-This is part of the re-structuring of the project.
-This step will be added as a **stretch goal** to the end of the course.

 ## Walkthrough

-### Step 1: Adding the "Mark As Done" button
+### Step 1: Adding the "Done" button

 > #### Useful Resources for this step
 > - [Bootstrap - Buttons](https://getbootstrap.com/docs/4.5/components/buttons/)

-In this step, we'll add a "Mark As Done" button to the tasks, so that a user can click the button to mark that specific task as done.
+In this step, we'll add a "Done" button to the tasks, so that a user can click the button to mark that specific task as done.

-1. In `js/taskManager.js`, within the `createTaskHtml` function, add a button to the task html to mark the task as done.
+1. If you don't already have a "Done" button then in `js/taskManager.js`, within the `createTaskHtml` function, add a button to the task html to mark the task as done.
 2. Add a 'done-button' class to the "Mark As Done" button.
 We'll use this later to check if the button has been clicked.

 > #### Test Your Code!
 > Now is a good chance to test your code, open `index.html` in the browser and create a new task using the form.
 >
 > **Expected Result**
-> You should see your tasks now have a "Mark As Done" button.
+> You should see your tasks now have a "Done" button.

 ### Step 2: Adding an Event Listener to the Task List